kwant-project/kwant/doc/source/tutorial/spectrum.rst

-As our model breaks time reversal symmetry (because of the applied magnetic field) we can also see an intereting property of the eigenstates, namely that they can have *non-zero* local current.
+As our model breaks time reversal symmetry (because of the applied magnetic field) we can also see an interesting property of the eigenstates, namely that they can have *non-zero* local current.
 We can calculate the local current due to a state by using `kwant.operator.Current` and plotting it using `kwant.plotter.current`: